Colorado Parenting Time Contempt

 Where is the national documentation method?

-Use /guides/contempt-enforcement-parenting-time for logging and preparation discipline that applies in every state.
+Use Contempt, enforcement, and parenting time (national guide) for logging and preparation discipline that applies in every state.

 Can I skip local court rules because Colorado feels uniform online?